rosehgal/TrashEmail/README.md

         trashemail: debug
 ```

 1. This code will spin up the service at `localhost:9090/telegram/new-message` endpoint.
 2. Now will have to expose this service to internet, and there are options like : `ngrok`, `dataplicity`, `localtunnel` etc.
+	* Start `ngrok`with http on port 9090
+	* Get the `ngrok` https url
-3. DB is taken care by `h2`, in a file, (I think that is sufficient, It need very light DB table).
+3. DB is taken care by `mysql`
 4. Get a bot for you from, [Telegram Bot Father](https://telegram.me/BotFather)
-5. The last step is important, tell telegram that where you are listening :)
+5. The last step is important, tell telegram that where you are listening :).
+Set up the `webhook`, this `webhook` will tell telegram where to send the bot incoming requests
     ```shell script
     curl -F "url=https://<YOUR_DOMAIN>/telegram/new-message" https://api.telegram.org/bot<BOT_TOKEN>/setWebhook
     ```